Browse Items (133 total)

 This 1997 article in the Telegram chronicles Cormier's early life growing up in Leominster, from his father's work in the plastic factory and his untimely death, to his beginnings as a writer, through his ultimate success of The Chocolate War and I…

-"Writer pens tough teen stories" Middlesex News
+%22Writer pens tough teen stories%22 Middlesex News.jpeg

 In this portrait of Cormier for the Middlesex News, Lisa Alcock touches on the highlights of Cormier's career and explores the gritty realism that helps Cormier's work connect with young readers.
 She devotes considerable space to the newly-released…

-"Writer and Feminist" John Fitch IV Column
+%22Writer and Feminist%22 John Fitch IV Column.jpeg

 In this John Fitch IV column Cormier profiles Norma Klein, a writer for both children and adults and a self-avowed feminist.
 Cormier praises her character, sums up her writing career, and shares a bit about her personal background, which he notes…

-"Words that Linger" John Fitch IV Column
+%22Words that Linger%22 John Fitch IV Column.jpeg

 In this John Fitch IV piece, Cormier shares a conversation he had with his 6-year-old daughter about his 10 favorite words in the English language.
 Their conversation was spurred on by Cormier's reading of several such lists of beautiful and ugly…